Holidays: Good Friday Means The Easter Bunny Is On The Way!

 Our name tags are the perfect school labels because you can use one pack of sticky name tags to label school uniform AND all of the essential extras that your children absolutely have to have with them at school.
 You simply peel each name tag off its backing sheet and then apply it onto the wash care label (of clothing and fabric items) or directly onto the item (personal items only; in shoes, you should apply your name tags onto the side wall or beneath the tongue – and not beneath the heel).

-We supply our name tags in four pack sizes (of 30, 60, 90, or 120 name tags) and you can order online, by phone, or by post.
-We make and despatch name tags every day (Monday to Friday, up to 3pm) with orders being sent via Royal Mail’s first class service as standard (although you can upgrade to a guaranteed next day delivery option if you need to make absolutely sure that your name tags arrive as quickly as possible).
+We supply our name tags in four pack sizes (of 30, 60, 90, or 120 name tags) and you can order online or by phone.
+We make and despatch name tags every day (Monday to Friday, up to 3pm) with orders being sent via Royal Mail’s first class service as standard.

 We will be taking a short break for Easter.
 We will re-open on Monday 9th April at 9am.